nitram2342/fensterbrief/templates/template-pandoc.md

 my_ref: RG2342
 your_ref: 42
 customer: 1000
-#: Use four spaces before and two spaces after in each line of the 'to' field
+#to: Use four spaces before and two spaces after in each line of the 'to' field
 to: |
     Erika Mustermann
     Heidestraße 17